jpjacobpadilla/Stealth-Requests/README.md

 To easily get an Lxml tree, you can use `resp.tree()` and to get a BeautifulSoup object, use the `resp.soup()` method.

-For simple parsing, I've also added the following convience methods right to the `StealthResponse` object:
+For simple parsing, I've also added the following convenience methods right to the `StealthResponse` object:

 - `iterlinks` Iterate through all links in an HTML response
 - `itertext`: Iterate through all text in an HTML response